srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/2-early-memory-of-earthquake.md

 ripples on running water.
 I heard Aunt Maria scream and turned to see why.
 She was coming out of the house with her baby in her arms.
 She was so unsteady she bumped both sides of the door frame as she came out.
-Just then I heard someone say, "Its an earthquake."
+Just then I heard someone say, "It's an earthquake."
 I soon got up and was glad to find I could walk as good as ever.
 The land was again still and smooth and the men in the field went on with their work.